Running Point: Development

 In June 2021, it was announced that Netflix had given a straight-to-series order to an untitled Los Angeles Lakers themed comedy series created by Mindy Kaling.
-The Los Angeles Lakers controlling owner and president, Jeanie Buss, will co-executive produce the series with Kaling.
+The Los Angeles Lakers controlling owner and president, Jeanie Buss, would co-executive produce the series with Kaling.
 The series was initially going to be written, executive produced, and showrun by Elaine Ko.
+The series was developed as a workplace comedy inspired by the personal and professional relationships between the Los Angeles Lakers family owners and office team.

 In January 2024, it was reported that the series had a new creative team, with Ko leaving the series, and Kaling now co-writing and executive producing the series with Ike Barinholtz and David Stassen.
 Stassen will also serve as the series showrunner.
 In May 2024, the untitled series was given the name, Running Point.
 The series is executive produced by Mindy Kaling, Ike Barinholtz, David Stassen, Jeanie Buss, Linda Rambis, Howard Klein, and Kate Hudson, and produced by Jordan Rambis.
 Production companies involved with the series are Kaling's Kaling International, 3 Arts Entertainment, and Warner Bros.
 Television Studios.

 In March 2025, Netflix renewed the series for a second season.
+Netflix renewed the series for a third season in May 2026.